Skip to content

 enabled turns on the framework. provider must be a Python class path in module:Class format.

 All other fields under agent.sql_policy are passed through unchanged as SqlPolicyConfig.raw.
-Your plugin can define any schema it needs:
+Your provider can define any schema it needs:

 agent: